MartinPacker/mdpre/README.md

 mdpre uses stdin and stdout so you can use this as part of a pipeline.
 It also uses stderr for all messages.
 Verbose mode (`-v`) gives you lots of messages.
+You can also specify all files - inout, output, log, makefile fragment - on the command line.

 For syntax help use `-h`.

 Latest release  is [here](https://github.com/MartinPacker/mdpre).